iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

     - combined.csvÏ
 ```

-Out of all these approaches, `foreach` might be the better way to go about it.
 That way if you adjusted something in your featurize script, for example, it
 would automatically reprocess every day's data.

 ### [What is the best practice for storing `stdout`?](https://discord.com/channels/485586884165107732/563406153334128681/893903023355613214)

-There are a couple of ways to do this.

-You could pipe the `stdout` to a file and then upload it like an output.

-Or even better in the case of DVC, pipe each command `stdout` into a different
+The best practice when using DVC is to pipe each command `stdout` into a
-file with a unique name, like a timestamp, in a directory that becomes the stage
+different file with a unique name, like a timestamp, in a directory that becomes
+the stage output.

-output.
-If optimizing storage space is a concern in case the `stdout` dumps grow
+If optimizing storage space is a concern, in case the `stdout` dumps grow a lot,
-a lot, this is the best approach.
+this is what we recommend.

 That was a helpful question.
 Thanks @gregk0!